andrewmolyuk/pixar/README.md

 - Choose which file extensions to process
 - Simulation run for testing and checking purposes
 - Log the list of the processed files in the CSV file
+- Limit the number of actions to be performed at the same time

 ## Roadmap and User Suggestions